Second Conte government: Background

-After the 2018 general election the Five Star Movement (M5S), which had come first in the election, and the League agreed to form a coalition government led by Giuseppe Conte, the first Conte government.

-In August 2019, Matteo Salvini, Deputy Prime Minister and leader of the League, announced a motion of no confidence against the government, after growing tensions within the majority.
-Salvini's move came right after a vote in the Senate regarding the progress of the Turin–Lyon high-speed railway, in which the League, along with the largest opposition parties, voted against an attempt of the M5S to block the construction works.
+After the 2018 general election the Five Star Movement (M5S), which had come first in the election, and the League (Lega) agreed to form a coalition government led by Giuseppe Conte, the first Conte government.
+In August 2019, Matteo Salvini, Deputy Prime Minister and leader of Lega, announced a motion of no confidence against the government, after growing tensions within the majority.
+Salvini's move came right after a vote in the Senate regarding the progress of the Turin–Lyon high-speed railway, in which Lega, along with the largest opposition parties, voted against an attempt of the M5S to block the construction works.
 Many political analysts believe the no confidence motion was an attempt to force early elections to improve his party's standing in Parliament, due to its increasing support in opinion polls, ensuring Salvini could become the next prime minister.
 On 20 August, following the parliamentary debate in which Conte harshly accused Salvini of being a political opportunist who "had triggered the political crisis only to serve his personal interest", the Prime Minister tendered his resignation to President Sergio Mattarella.